dy/spect/README.md

 ### `.is(fn | class, tagName?)` - component provider

 Upgrade elements to web-components with optional `tagName`.
 Uses native mechanism of custom elements.
+Registers main aspect with highest priority, that is called first whenever any of target dependencies has changed.

 ```js
 $els.is($el => {